1 Rehabilitation

 Norton County Hospital Physical Therapy provides services to outpatients as well as hospital inpatients in acute, skilled and intermediate levels.
 The department is staffed by physical therapy assistants who work under the supervision and direction of two consulting physical therapists on staff.

 Patients are seen for evaluation and establishment of a plan of care.
 Treatment may include modalities for pain control, muscle re-education and functional limitations.
 An exercise program may be initiated for post-surgical, muscle weakness, vestibular or imbalance.
 Patient education is included to cover mobility, posture, body mechanics, the recovery process and ergonomics.
+Norton County Hospital also offers pelvic floor therapy services addressing issues such as incontinence, pelvic pain, prolapse, and diastasis.
 An additional service offered in this department is dry needling.
 Functional Dry Needling® (FDN) involves inserting a tiny monofilament needle in a muscle or muscles in order to release shortened bands of muscles and decrease trigger point activity.
 This can help resolve pain and muscle tension, and will promote healing.

 Occupational Therapy